saoirse-defi/milestone2-vanilla/README.md

 ### User Cusomisation

 For this milestone project, I have implemented 2 separate elements of customisation for the user.
-The user is able to apply different backdrops to the canvas and they also have the ability to increase or decrease the game's difficulty.
+The user is able to apply different backdrops to the canvas, and they also have the ability to increase or decrease the game's difficulty.
 The state of these customisable elements is then saved for later sessions using local storage.

 #### Background